 Advocates for Nontraditionals

-You can see the negative messages in all these myths.
-They can be a tool or an excuse for not doing something you might really want to do.
-Another article advocated for changing the educational system to support more nontraditionals.
+You can see the negative messages in all these myths – they can be tools or excuses for not doing something you might really want to do.

 The article suggested that four-year and ivy league institutions re-frame their services to attract more nontraditionals.
 Ideas include flexible scheduling (more evening classes), student services (career transitioning), and developmental education (student challenges in college and beyond).